|Peripatus Home Page Travel Page >> Pacific Northwest, December 1998||Updated: 23-Oct-2018|

 We had quite a wander around the beaches both sides of the ferry terminal before we had to return to the boat and the friendly crewman.
 He told us he had visited New Zealand some years before, staying with friends in Wainuiomata – not far from our home – and had cycled over much of the country.

 After that, I seemed to be overcome by lethargy and slept much of the day away.
 Jo wandered around the boat.
 About 1300 she went for lunch and bought a muffin ... an error of judgement, as it turned out.
 She opened the package to discover the muffin was quite mouldy.
 Upon returning it, the chap behind the counter instantly said “ok, go get another one” but Jo overheard him confide to one of his colleagues “I really don’t know how old these muffins are; I think they’re pretty old when they get to us.”
-Needless to say, her enjoyment of lunch was somewhat impaired.
+Needless to say, her enjoyment of lunch was somewhat diminished.

 At some point during the trip, I awakened long enough to catch another brief glimpse of a whale: a puff of steam and a grey shape on the surface for a moment.
 I saw no big dorsal fin, so assume it was a humpback this time.